Alabama Court Records

 Can You Pay Alabama Traffic Tickets Online?

-Yes, the Alabama Traffic Service Center is the central payment system for traffic tickets in Alabama.
-However, specific traffic tickets must be paid in person at the local courthouse.
+Yes, the Alabama Traffic Service Center is the central payment system for traffic tickets issued by Alabama law enforcement.
+However, there are specific traffic tickets that should be paid in person at the local courthouse.
 Also, certain third-party service providers resolve or dispute tickets on behalf of clients.
-Typically, this service is subscription-based, and users have to provide the relevant information to find and settle or contest the ticket.
-In either case, the details required often include the violator’s full name, the jurisdiction of the violation, the citation number of the ticket, case number, court date, date of offense, and the driver’s license number.
+Typically, this service is subscription-based, and users are expected to provide the relevant information to find and settle or contest the ticket.
+In either case, the details required to facilitate the payment often include the violator’s full name, the jurisdiction of the violation, the citation number of the ticket, case number, court date, date of offense, and the driver’s license number.

 Interested persons may pay traffic tickets online using the Alabama Traffic Service Center’s portal.
-The requestor must first select the county where the traffic violation occurred.
+The requestor should first select the county where the traffic violation occurred.
 Upon selecting “pay ticket” on the left-side menu, the user will be redirected to the county’s specific online payment portal.
-The individual must then provide the traffic ticket or information contained in the ticket.
-The necessary information includes the Uniform Traffic Citation number located at the upper right corner of the ticket and the driver’s date of birth.
+The individual may then provide the traffic ticket or information contained in the ticket.
+The information required to facilitate the search includes the Uniform Traffic Citation number located at the upper right corner of the ticket and the driver’s date of birth.

 What is the Alabama Traffic Ticketing System?